Mike014/ai-narrative-prototype/README.md

 ## **Content Warning (18+)**

-*Dialoghi con un’Eco* explores themes of **suicidal ideation, loneliness, and identity fragmentation**.
+*Dialoghi con un’Eco — Agentic Silence Narrative* explores themes of **suicidal ideation, loneliness, and identity fragmentation**.
 It does not glorify suffering nor offer resolution.
 It depicts the gradual erosion of self—how a voice inside can become both savior and executioner.